-In order to receive the Federal Unsubsidized Stafford Loan, students must first start by completing a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov and listing LMU as a school for the appropriate school year they will be enrolled.
-The Federal School Code for LMU is 003502 and it is the same for any and all academic programs at LMU.
-Below is a description of the Unsubsidized Stafford Loan, as well as other financial options for students to consider.
+In order to receive federal aid, students must complete a Free Application for Federal Student Aid (FAFSA) and list LMU as a school for the appropriate school year they will be enrolled.
+The Federal School Code for LMU is 003502, and it is the same for any and all academic programs at LMU.

 Unsubsidized Stafford Loans

 Unsubsidized Stafford Loans are non-need-based loans.
 Interest rates for loans disbursed after July 1, 2014, and before July 1, 2015 are 6.21%.
 There is also a loan fee of 1.072%-1.073%.
-Interest accrues during enrollment, grace and deferment periods but does not capitalize until students graduate, withdraw or drop below part-time status.
+Interest accrues during enrollment as well as grace and deferment periods but does not capitalize until students graduate, withdraw or drop below part-time status.

-Graduate and professional students are entitled to receive these unsubsidized loans in the amount of up to $20,500 per year unless they have met their aggregate limit on loans.
+Graduate and professional students can receive up to $20,500 per year unless they have met their aggregate limit on loans.
 This limit is $138,500, and includes all subsidized and unsubsidized Stafford Loans borrowed for undergraduate or graduate studies.

 Graduate PLUS Loans

-Federal Graduate PLUS Loans disbursed after July 1, 2014, and before July 1, 2015 have a fixed interest rate of 7.9 percent and an origination fee of 4.204.
+Federal Graduate PLUS Loans disbursed after July 1, 2014, and before July 1, 2015 have a fixed interest rate of 7.21% and an origination fee of 4.288% to 4.292%.
 The maximum amount a student may borrow per academic year is the cost of attendance minus any other financial aid received for that same academic period.
-For instance, if attending LMU-DSOL costs $49,000 per academic year and a student already has $20,500 in Stafford Loans, a student is eligible for $28,500 in Graduate PLUS Loans.
+For instance, if attending LMU Law costs $49,000 per academic year and a student already has $20,500 in Stafford Loans, a student is eligible for $28,500 in Graduate PLUS Loans.